onzfonz/comp227/src/content/5/en/part5a.md

 export default { getAll, create, update, setToken } // highlight-line
 ```

-The noteService module contains a private variable *token*.
+The noteService module contains a private variable `token`.
-Its value can be changed with a function *setToken*, which is exported by the module.
+Its value can be changed with a function `setToken`, which is exported by the module.
-*create*, now with async/await syntax, sets the token to the <i>Authorization</i> header.
+`create`, now with async/await syntax, sets the token to the `Authorization` header.
-The header is given to axios as the third parameter of the <i>post</i> method.
+The header is given to axios as the third parameter of the `post` method.

 The event handler responsible for login must be changed to call the method `noteService.setToken(user.token)` with a successful login: